 While reading consider what this text shares about the following question: What does it mean to be human?
 We will explore this essential question throughout the year.
+You should be finished reading by August 13, 2024.

 Dumas' adventurous novel, inspired by a real-life case of wrongful imprisonment, explores deep human issues of love, suffering, and contentment and thorny moral questions about revenge, justice, and forgiveness.